Anderson localization: A view from Krylov space: Single particle localization in Krylov space

 which is just $1/4$ of the return probability to site $x$.
 Note that it was important to start with a traceless operator.
 In conclusion, we can simply perform the Krylov expansion on the single-particle problem by taking a Hilbert-Schmidt inner product on the single particle space and identifying the initial many-body operator $c^\dagger_xc_x-1/2$ with the single particle projector $P_x =1/2 \left|x\right>\left<x\right|$.

-We find that in all regimes of the three-dimensional Anderson model the fluctuations are considerably smaller than the means and decrease with $n$ and $L$, as shown in Fig.~\ref{fig:Variances_3d}.
+We find that in all regimes of the three-dimensional Anderson model the fluctuations are considerably smaller than the means and decrease with $n$ and $L$, as shown in Fig.~\ref{fig:Variances_3d} (the oscillatory behavior for $W=4$ is due to finite size and addressed in Appendix \ref{app:Oscillations}).
 In addition, the correlation matrix of the $b_n$ is sharply peaked only at the diagonal, so we can conceptually consider the Lanczos coefficients $b_n$ to be become essentially independent random variables $b_n$ with very small fluctuations.
 Consequently, typical properties of the zero-modes can be understood from the behavior of the disorder averaged Lanczos coefficients.
 With hindsight this behavior could have been anticipated, since with each increasing order in the Krylov expansion our operator is supported on a larger volume and therefore an increasing amount of random numbers participate in determining the operator structure.

 The mean Lanczos coefficients are shown in Fig.~\ref{fig:LanczosCoefficients_3d}, where a clear initial dimerization is observed, which then decreases by some amount.
 The average $b_n$ across $n$ grows slightly at first but quickly saturates as expected for a free system.
 In the extended regime (see e.g. $W=10$ in Fig.~\ref{fig:LanczosCoefficients_3d}) this dimerization is very small, but as we will show next, it still affects the form of the zero-mode.